 - Program start: June

-- Time off: July 4 (one week); Labor Day (one day); Fall Break (two days); Thanksgiving (two days); Winter Break (two weeks); Spring Break (three days)
+- Time off: July 4 (one week); Labor Day (one day); Thanksgiving (two days); Winter Break (two weeks); Spring Break (one week)

 - Program end: April

 - Total time: 48 weeks (44 weeks of instruction)

 Students routinely attend class and/or clinical experiences from 7:30 a.m. to 4 p.m. weekdays.
 All educational and experiential training will occur at Penn State Health Milton S. Hershey Medical Center facilities.
 There are no classroom or clinical laboratory experiences scheduled on the six holidays observed by the Medical Center.